-Chapter 9: Configuring the HP 64751 Emulator Using the Configuration Interface
+Chapter 9: Configuring the Emulator Using the Configuration Interface

-Caution If you reload a configuration using the Debugger Execution

-Environment Load_Config command, the contents of memory will be changed.
+1 1 Exit the debugger.
+2 Modify the configuration file using a text editor.
+3 Return to the debugger Caution If you reload a configuration using the Debugger Execution Environment Load_Config command, the contents of memory will be changed.
 Even if the new configuration memory map is identical to the old memory map, you must reload the contents of memory.

-The Softkey Interface User's Guide for your emulator 68332 C Cross Compiler Reference
+The Softkey Interface User's Guide for your emulator 68000 C Cross Compiler Reference